Get started on Big Red II

 - System access

-- What are my responsibilities as a computer user at IU?
+- Your responsibilities as a computer user at IU

 - Policies regarding UITS research systems

-- Using Modules to manage your software environment
+- Use Modules to manage your software environment

 - Available software

 - Cray native mode (ESM) and Cluster Compatibility Mode (CCM)